SitecoreUnicorn/Unicorn/README.md

 There are a few special features that Unicorn has that are worth mentioning.

 * Unicorn rejects "inconsequential" changes to items.
-Specifically the Sitecore Template Editor likes to make a lot of item saves that change nothing but the last modified date and revision.
+The Sitecore Template Editor likes to make a lot of item saves that change nothing but the last modified date and revision.
 These are ignored to reduce churn in your source control.
 * During a sync operation, Unicorn can detect improperly merged renamed items (e.g. two serialized items with the same ID in different files) and will report that fact as an error.
 * Automatic retries are performed in the event of a load failure during a sync, which means that syncing items with a missing template along with the template itself in the same sync session will work correctly.
 * A custom deserialize routine allows Unicorn to report on exactly what was changed about a deserialized item (changed fields, added/removed versions, etc)